-1. Reading in a poorly lit room will ruin your eyesight.
+1. Will reading in a poorly lit room ruin my eyesight?

-Being too lazy to get up from a comfortable reading spot to switch on a lamp as the day is darkening will not cause irreversible optical consequences.
-You are more likely to experience eye fatigue which, funnily enough, can be remedied by a period of rest.
+Answer: No. Being too lazy to get up from a comfortable reading spot to switch on a lamp as the day is darkening will not cause irreversible optical consequences.
+You are more likely to experience eye fatigue, which, funnily enough, can be remedied by a period of rest.

+Answer: Yes.
 UV rays are serious business.
-Overexposure can lead to a gradual ocular deterioration, which often unfolds undetected and is susceptible to cause permanent harm.
+Overexposure can lead to a gradual ocular deterioration, which often evolves undetected and is susceptible to cause permanent harm.
 Whether you are spending a sunny afternoon at the beach or going hiking on an overcast day, protecting your eyes from UV rays should be a priority.

-3. Sitting too close to the television can cause your eyesight to decline.
+3. Can sitting too close to the television cause my eyesight to decline?

 However, if your child seems to cultivate a passion for watching their favourite cartoons at a considerably close range, that could mean that they’re due for glasses – it might be time for their first visit to the optometrist!

-4. Eye exams are only necessary if you are experiencing optical issues.
+4. Are eye exams only necessary if I'm experiencing optical issues?

-5. Wearing glasses or contact lenses can accelerate loss of vision.
+5. Can wearing glasses or contact lenses accelerate loss of vision?

-Eyewear improves eyesight, not the other way around!
-In truth, wearing prescription lenses can even decelerate the progression of certain afflictions and in so doing prolong healthy vision.
+Answer: No. Eyewear improves eyesight, not the other way around!
+In truth, wearing prescription lenses can even decelerate the progression of certain afflictions and, in so doing, prolong healthy vision.

 In short, these nutrients can help maintain your eye health, but they have no impact on conditions such as myopia, hyperopia, astigmatism, or presbyopia.

-7. Laser pointers are dangerous to the eyes.
+7. Are laser pointers dangerous to the eyes?

-8. If your parents have optical health issues, you will too.
+8. If my parents have optical health issues, will I have them too?

-9. Reading fine print can impair your vision.
+9. Can reading fine print impair my vision?

-10. Wearing the wrong prescription lenses can damage your eyesight.
+10. Can wearing the wrong prescription lenses damage my eyesight?

-It will be uncomfortable, and you might strain your eyes, but your vision will remain unchanged.
-We still recommend that your use the prescription given to you by your eye health professional to benefit from optimal quality of vision.
+Answer: No. It will be uncomfortable, and you might strain your eyes, but your vision will remain unchanged.
+We still recommend that you use the prescription given to you by your eye health professional to benefit from optimal quality of vision.

-While they will all make you look super cool (or is that just us?), they can only protect you from UV rays if they display the UV400 or CE mark.
+Answer: No. While all sunglasses will make you look super cool (or is that just us?), they can only protect you from UV rays if they display the UV400 or CE mark.
 In case you were about to ask, all BonLook sunnies provide 100% UVA and UVB protection.

-12. Prolonged screen-time can be detrimental to your ocular health.
+12. Can prolonged screen-time be detrimental to my ocular health?